theRAGEhero/globstory_ynh/README.md

 ## Documentation

-For more information about GlobStory and its features, please refer to the original project documentation.
+For more information about GlobStory and its features, please refer to the [upstream project README](https://github.com/theRAGEhero/globstory#readme).

+## Packaging notes

+- Static assets live in `sources/app` and are deployed verbatim to the YunoHost instance.
+- When updating the upstream code, sync the `globstory` repository and refresh `sources/app` (e.g. `rsync -a --delete ../globstory/ sources/app`).
+- The main permission is public by default; restrict it during installation if you want authenticated access only.

 ## License